-Minor: warning Severe: Game Loss Minor: Warning Severe: Game Loss ---------------------------------- ---------------- -- ------------------- a.
+Minor: Warning Severe: Game Loss ---------------- -- ------------------- a.
 Minor Gameplay Errors have a brief, reversible effect on the proper progression of a game.

 VG gameplay errors are infractions committed during a game in progress.
 These infractions are most often caused by a player improperly handling their game system (or other equipment) while playing a game.